prisma/specs/process/repositories.md

 - In theory everything could live in one big, happy repo 🎅
 - Split if clearly defined separate tool (e.g. `photonjs`, `lift`)
-- Split if issues should be collected in separate location (e.g. `prisma-engine`)
+- Split if issues should be collected in separate location (e.g. `prisma-engines`)
-- Split if separation necessary for technical reasons (CI, commits) (e.g. `prisma-engine`)
+- Split if separation necessary for technical reasons (CI, commits) (e.g. `prisma-engines`)
 - Split if usage outside of Prisma could be useful (e.g. `prisma-query`)
 - That being said, the current split and guidelines are somewhat arbitary and might change in the future